A puppy's first year of life

-Puppy classes are a great way to mix a puppy with other canines – your vet or local SPCA can advise on those being held in the local area that would be suitable.
+Puppy classes are a great way to mix a puppy with other canines – your vet or local SPCA can advise on those being held in an area that would be suitable.
 By mixing basic training, routines and interactions with other dogs at a young age, these experiences will imprint in a puppy’s memory for life.

-It’s important to speak to a local vet about getting a puppy desexed around this age if the procedure, hasn’t already been done, to ensure that they do not have or contribute to an unwanted litter being born.
+It’s important to speak to a local vet about getting a puppy desexed around this age, if the procedure hasn’t already been done, to ensure that they do not have or contribute to an unwanted litter being born.

 Adolescence (30-52 weeks)

 At this age, puppies are now growing into their adult bodies but will still have lots to learn, despite looking older.